 - Vanilla bean steeped with the dairy makes this pudding feel extra-luxurious, but vanilla extract or paste will work too.

 - Cornstarch thickens the pudding.
 I've tried this with tapioca starch, which works ok, but the texture is much nicer with the cornstarch.
-While some recipes include eggs or egg yolks, this eggless version tastes extra bright, and there's no fear of overcooking the eggs.
+While some recipes include eggs or egg yolks, this eggless version tastes extra bright, and there's no risk of overcooking the eggs and making the texture weird.

 - Salt sharpens the flavor.
 Fine sea salt or kosher salt both work well.
 If you only have table salt, use only half the amount as it can have a harsher flavor.